Genymobile/scrcpy/README.md

 scrcpy -M  # short version
 ```

-You could also add `--forward-all-clicks` to [forward all mouse
+You can also add `--forward-all-clicks` to [forward all mouse
 buttons][forward_all_clicks].

 [forward_all_clicks]: #right-click-and-middle-click